 Will we have activities for preschoolers and children upon our return to “Sunday Services”?

-We will continue offering our online worship option.
-We, of course, have been posting our sermons on YouTube for many years.
+If you fall into this category, you may want to consider joining us for the 9:00 am service.
+Of course, we continue offering our online worship option.
+We have been posting our sermons on YouTube for many years.
 So, other worship options have been with us for some time now.
 But this virus has produced a forced creativity that we believe helped us to sharpen our online ministry.

-By the way, we will not be requiring masks for our gatherings…but they are certainly welcomed!
+By the way, we will be requiring masks for our gatherings.
 We encourage you to bring your own mask.
-(We will have a limited supply of disposable masks available if you forget)
+(We have a limited supply of disposable masks available if you forget)